-Having had personal experience of spending more mindfully for our big day, I can safely say that I had an amazing day celebrating with my husband and our family’s in a small ceremony, our wedding lunch by the river in a beautiful town and back to ours for tea and cake.
+Having had personal experience of spending more mindfully for our big day.
+I can safely say that I had an amazing day celebrating with my husband and our family in a small ceremony, our wedding lunch by the river in a beautiful town and back to ours for tea and cake.

-Should you want more to your day, here are my top 5 ways of how to make the most from your money:
+So here are my top 5 tips of how to make the most from your money:

 Lots of registry offices and small independently owned venues look amazing.
 They are also so much cheaper than larger chain hotels and restaurants.